 I recently read about a service Amazon provides called Mechanical Turk which intrigued me.
-Unlike other online sites that look for contract help, the Amazon Mechanical Turk service seemed to offer easy to accomplish tasks that could be completed by almost anyone with a computer.
-Little to no experience is required for many of the money earning assignments.
+Unlike other online sites that look for contract help, the Amazon Mechanical Turk service seemed to offer easy-to-accomplish tasks that almost anyone with a computer could complete.
+Little to no experience is required for many of the money-earning assignments.
 And that sounded like something perfect for anyone who needed some help to make some cash in exchange for doing some work on a flexible schedule.

-The more I read about Mechanical Turk the more I came to believe this might be a good resource for my friends and readers to make some good side income with little effort.
-Now don’t get me wrong, when I talk about a side income, I’m thinking in the $50 a week range but hey, for anyone living on a tight budget, that kind of money means you can treat yourself to something nice instead of dipping into an already tight budget.
+The more I read about Mechanical Turk, the more I believe this might be a good resource for my friends and readers to make some good side income with little effort.
+Now don’t get me wrong, when I talk about a side income, I’m thinking in the $50 a week range, but hey, for anyone living on a tight budget, that kind of money means you can treat yourself to something nice instead of dipping into an already tight budget.
 We all need that.

-Not wanting to recommend a resource to you I had not tried myself I decided to post an assignment to see how it worked.
+I do not want to recommend a resource; I have not tried it myself.
+So I decided to post an assignment to see how it worked.
 The article below was completed for me by a Mechanical Turk worker.
-I figured a worker that routinely completes assignments would be better able to explain how it works.
-So I posted a task assignment as a requester, that’s what they call job posters.
-I offered to pay $20 for an article that was completed within one day and what you see below is the result.
+I figured a worker that routinely meets projects would be better able to explain how it works.
+So I posted a task assignment as a requester; they called job posters.
+I offered to pay $20 for an article completed within one day; the result is the result.

-From the articles and advice I’ve read from others completing tasks, the key seems to be just to jump in and quickly accept the next task you are qualified for.
-Don’t spend time hunting for the perfect task, just do them next, next, next, etc. While basic tasks may only pay $0.10 they are easy and quick to complete.
-It does not take long to complete a task in less than a minute so in an hour, with little experience, you can make $6 to $10 depending on how fast you are.
+From the articles and advice I’ve read from others completing tasks, the key seems to be to jump in and quickly accept the next job you are qualified for.
+Please don’t spend time hunting for the perfect task; do them next, etc. While basic tasks may only pay $0.10, they are easy and quick to complete.
+It does not take long to complete a task in less than a minute, so in an hour, with little experience, you can make $6 to $10, depending on how fast you are.

-Amazon Mechanical Turk is not a get rich quick scam or one of those make massive income in your spare time ripoffs.
-It’s a real work at home opportunity where you get paid for doing real work.
-With no commute, no crappy boss, and working when you want, the Amazon mechanical Turk service is worth looking into for someone wanting to make some extra dosh.
+Amazon Mechanical Turk is not a get-rich-quick scam or one of those make massive income in your spare time ripoffs.
+Instead, it’s a real work-at-home opportunity where you get paid for actual work.
+With no commute, no crappy boss, and working when you want, the Amazon Mechanical Turk service is worth looking into for someone wanting to make some extra dosh.

 Survey websites that claim to pay money may come with a string of responsibilities or offers that you must sign up and pay for before you can get paid by the website providing the service.

-With a little patience and a few spare minutes, you can be making extra money every day and generate a decent sum of money by the end of just one week.
+With a bit of patience and a few spare minutes, you can make extra money every day and generate a decent sum by the end of just one week.

 Signing up is free and requires no extra work if you already have an Amazon.com username and password.
-If not, you can set one up and use the same bank accounts, e-mail addresses, and information that you use when you utilize Amazon.com with Mechanical Turk.
+If not, you can set one up and use the duplicate bank accounts, e-mail addresses, and information when using Amazon.com with Mechanical Turk.

-Once you have your account is set up, you are assigned a Mechanical Turk Worker ID number, which is sometimes necessary in task assignments called Human Intelligence Task (HIT) requests to ensure that you receive payment, and can begin working on HITs.
+Once your account is set up, you are assigned a Mechanical Turk Worker ID number, which is sometimes necessary for task assignments called Human Intelligence Task (HIT) requests to ensure that you receive payment.
+Then, you can begin working on HITs.

-HITs are sorted either by viewing them all at once, or by only viewing those that you qualify for.
-Once you accept HITs, you can leave them and come back to them later by clicking on the “HITs Assigned To You” tab at the top of the page.
+HITs are sorted by viewing them all at once or considering only those you qualify for.
+Once you accept HITs, you can leave them and return to them later by clicking on the “HITs Assigned To You” tab at the top of the page.

-This will also show you how much time you have left to complete each HIT as well as the day you accepted it and the day it is due.
-This is an easy way to stay organized and make sure you do not miss out on any opportunity to make money.
+This will also show you how much time you have left to complete each HIT, the day you accepted it, and the day it is due.
+This is an easy way to stay organized and ensure you do not miss out on any opportunity to make money.